hunkim/VibeSoftwareEngineering/README.md

 ## 🎯 Start Your Journey to Software Engineering Excellence

 Ready to transform your approach to software development?
-Start with [Chapter 1: Introduction to Vive Software Engineering](chapters/chapter-01.md) and begin building software that truly comes alive.
+Start with [Chapter 1: Introduction to Vibe Software Engineering](chapters/chapter-01.md) and begin building software that truly comes alive.

 **Remember**: Great software isn't just about solving today's problems—it's about creating solutions that can grow, evolve, and inspire the developers who work with them.